MikroElektronika/mikrosdk_click_v2/clicks/wirepas/README.md

 err_t wirepas_send_data ( wirepas_t *ctx, wirepas_sink_data sink_data, uint8_t tx_op, uint8_t apdu_length, uint8_t *apdu );
 ```

-## Example Description

-> This example demonstrates the use of Wirepas Click board by processing
-  the incoming data and displaying them on the USB UART in sink mode, and sending data to
-  the sinks in router mode.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and performs the Click default configuration, setting device mode, node,
   net and channel addresses, and starting stack.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */